How About Your Core Message? Simplicity And Impact In Speeches And Presentations.Have a key message

 Key or core messages create focus, control, and intensity in influencing your target audiences.
 How to create compelling key messages in speeches and presentations.

-Many public speaker forget to choose carefully the big point, the core message — the heart, soul, and center — of their speech.
+Many public speakers forget to choose carefully the big point, the core message — the heart, soul, and center — of their speech.

 Simplicity and response are qualities that measure the true value of any work of art.